mca91/ITEWR_DC_Course/chapter2.md

   c("plot(mod,1)",
     "plot(mod, 1)"
   ),
-  incorrect_msg = "Make sure to call the plot as proposed in the instruction."
+  not_typed_msg = "Make sure to call the plot as proposed in the instruction."
  )
 ```